-Since WebCenter 12.1, it is also possible to customize several of these elements from the Customization page in the Admin section without editing the customizationConfig.xml file manually anymore.
+It is also possible to customize several of these elements from the Customization page (from WebCenter 12.1) in the Admin section without editing the customizationConfig.xml file manually anymore.
 See Customizing the Look and Feel of WebCenter Using the Customizations Page on page 11 for details.